Stalag II-B: Camp history

 Since October 1939, Polish POWs were sent to newly formed forced labour subcamps in the area, to work in forestry and agriculture.
 Eventually POWs of various nationalities were sent to numerous forced labour subcamps (Arbeitskommando) located in various cities, towns and villages in Pomerania and northern Greater Poland.
 Many POWs often recalled German abuse in the subcamps.

 On the initiative of the Polish POWs, a camp infirmary was organized, led by Polish doctor and POW Edmund Mroczkiewicz.
 The infirmary was also the focal point of the Polish resistance organization Odra, and Mroczkiewicz was its member.
 The organization was involved in intelligence, diversion and sabotage actions.

-The construction of the second camp, Lager-Ost ("East Compound") began in June 1941 to accommodate the large numbers of Soviet prisoners taken in Operation Barbarossa.
+The construction of the second camp, Lager-Ost ("East Compound") began in June 1941 to accommodate the large numbers of Soviet prisoners taken in Operation Barbarossa, including ethnic Russians, Belarusians, Ukrainians, Lithuanians, Latvians, Estonians, Finns, as well as Polish civilians from Soviet prisons, often accidentally classified as POWs.
 It was located south of the railway tracks.
 In November 1941 a typhoid fever epidemic broke out in Lager-Ost, which lasted until March 1942, claiming some 40,000-50,000 victims.
 The Germans decided to treat the epidemic only when the first cases of disease occurred among German personnel.
 A total of 38,383 Soviet POWs were held Stalag II B.

 There were attempts to escape from the camp or its subcamps.
 German guards shot at those escaping without warning, and POWs captured after a chase were either murdered or sent to penal subcamps and later to concentration camps, mainly Gross-Rosen and Stutthof.

 In August 1943 the first American prisoners arrived, having been taken prisoner in the Tunisian campaign.
 From September 1943, also Italian POWs were brought to the camp.
 In April 1945 the camp was liberated by the Soviet Red Army.